CerebriumAI/juicefs-csi-driver/docs/en/guide/daemonset-mount.md

 ## Limitations

-- Node affinity is only applied when both `STORAGE_CLASS_SHARE_MOUNT` and `STORAGE_CLASS_DAEMONSET` are enabled
+- Node affinity is only applied when `STORAGE_CLASS_SHARE_MOUNT` is enabled and DaemonSet mode is configured
 - All PVCs using the same StorageClass share the same DaemonSet and node affinity rules
-- Changing node affinity requires recreating the StorageClass and associated PVCs
+- Changing node affinity requires recreating the DaemonSet (happens automatically when all PVCs are deleted)

 ## Migration